Golf Ireland

-The Golfing Union of Ireland (GUI) (Irish: Aontas Gailf na hÉireann (AGÉ)) was the governing body for men's and boy's amateur golf across the island of Ireland.
-Formed in 1891, the GUI was the first national golfing union to be established anywhere in the world, and operated separately from the (female) Irish Ladies Golf Union (ILGU) which was founded shortly afterwards in 1893.
+Originally established in 1891, the Golfing Union of Ireland was the first national golfing union to be formed anywhere in the world, and operated separately from the (female) Irish Ladies Golf Union (ILGU) which was founded shortly afterwards in 1893.
 In 2018, the two "oldest governing bodies in world golf" agreed to amalgamate to form a new joint governing organisation, with this successor body, Golf Ireland, initially operating in a transitional capacity.
-The GUI ceased operations once Golf Ireland became fully operational on 1 January 2021 (holding its first general meeting in February 2021).
+The GUI ceased operations once Golf Ireland became fully operational on 1 January 2021, and Golf Ireland held its first general meeting in February 2021.

 History

 Origins

-It is suggested that the origins of the GUI were based in the desire by a number of golf clubs to create an Irish Championship.
+It is suggested that the origins of the Golfing Union of Ireland (GUI) were based in the desire by a number of golf clubs to create an Irish championship.
 There were 28 clubs already established in Ireland before the foundation of the Union, although they were known as 'greens' at that time.
 The organisation was established at a meeting in Belfast on 13 November 1891, which was attended by representatives of nine clubs, all of which were located in the province of Ulster.
 The founding clubs were The County Down, The County Club at Portrush, Royal Belfast, Killymoon, Dungannon, Aughnacloy, Ballycastle, Portsalon and North West Golf Club, Lisfannon.